Table of Contents

 Natural disasters cannot be entirely prevented but we can work on how to minimize their damage.
 However, it’s not the best practice to wait until a real-life occasion to examine the results, so an AI-assisted representation of a building or city is a much safer alternative.

 A digital twin is a virtual representation of a system or process – a virtual model that reflects a physical form.
-A digital twin allows companies and planners to test out potential disastrous effects on a building or system before it happens in the real world.
+Digital twins allow companies and planners to test out potential disastrous effects on a building or system before it happens in the real world.

 Available in real-time, a digital twin is an upgraded simulation used for testing, monitoring, and maintenance.